sfall-team/sfall/docs/index.md

 ---

-## Sfall
+## sfall
 {: .no_toc}

 * TOC
 {: toc}

-Sfall is a set of engine modifications for the classic game Fallout 2 in form of a DLL, which modifies executable in memory without changing anything in EXE file itself.
+sfall is a set of engine modifications for the classic game Fallout 2 in form of a DLL, which modifies executable in memory without changing anything in EXE file itself.

 Engine modifications include: